 Montgomery County Criminal Defense Attorney

 If you've been arrested for the first time, you should consult with a Chester County criminal defense attorney to discuss your options.
-Attorney Joseph D. Lento has successfully represented numerous clients who've acquired misdemeanor and felony charges and has helped them get their sentence reduced, and their charges dismissed.
-For a case evaluation, contact him today online or by phone at (215) 535-5353.
+The Lento Law Firm has successfully represented numerous clients who've acquired misdemeanor and felony charges and has helped them get their sentence reduced, and their charges dismissed.
+For a case evaluation, contact them today online or by phone at (215) 535-5353.